frec-3044/climate-change-template/lesson.md

 ## Instructions

-  - Open the notebook `assignment/climate.Rmd` in RStudio
+  - Open the notebook `assignment/climate-change.Rmd` in RStudio
   - Work through the exercises described in the notebook.
-  - Optional extensions:
   - `knit` + commit output files to GitHub
-    - Enable Travis-CI on your repository

 ## Context